blueray32/Archon/OBSIDIAN_INTEGRATION.md

 ### Frontmatter Schema

-All templates follow the Archon metadata schema for RAG integration:
+All templates follow the Nexarch metadata schema for RAG integration:

 ```yaml
 ---